CaptainCrowbar/rs-core/docs/random.md

 Selects a random item from a list of values and weights.
 The value-weight pairs can be supplied to the constructor as an explicit list of pairs, or one at a time through the `insert()` function.
-Pairs with a weight less than or equal to zero are discarded.
+The weight defaults to 1 if not explicitly supplied.
+Pairs with a zero or negative weight are discarded.

 The `size()` function returns the number of items in the list (note that this may include duplicate `T` values).
 Entries that were discarded because the